12 Best Subtitle Fonts for Video Editing (Free and Paid Options)

 Hit the export button on the top right-hand corner to download your video.

-How To Style Subtitles with VEED
+How to style subtitles with VEED

 1) Under Subtitles in the Left Toolbar, go to Styles